ERREETDES/noa-client/README.md

 - `--example <name>`: Run a built-in example (`analog_out`, `daq`, `digital_io`, `registers`, `stream_in`).

 ### Manual operations
 Multiple operations can specified in the same command.
+See `scripts/` for examples.

 ```
   --bit path            load a bitstream file